aliahmarizvi88/SUPER-TRIVIA/Readme.md

 ## 🤝 Contributing

--Pull requests and suggestions are welcome!
+- Pull requests and suggestions are welcome!
--Feel free to fork the project and submit improvements or features.
+- Feel free to fork the project and submit improvements or features.

 ## Acknowledgements

--Open Trivia DB API
+- Open Trivia DB API
--Tailwind CSS
+- Tailwind CSS
--Vite
+- Vite